microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

     }
 ```

+### Json Configuration Parameters
-The profiler periodically polls for configuration changes made within the UI.
-This can be adjusted via
+`configPollPeriodSeconds` - The profiler periodically polls for configuration changes made within the UI.

-`configPollPeriod`.
+`removeEnvironmentData` - If set to true (and no custom profile are provided), memory and CPU profiling will
+use a profile similar to the default `profile` configuration with the following settings disabled:
+- jdk.JVMInformation
+- jdk.InitialSystemProperty
+- jdk.OSInformation
+- jdk.InitialEnvironmentVariable
+- jdk.SystemProcess

+`customMemoryProfile` - Path to a custom jfc configuration file.
+This configuration will be used in the event of a
+memory profile is requested.
+Setting this will mean the `removeEnvironmentData` setting will have no effect for
+memory profiles.

+`customCpuProfile` - Path to a custom jfc configuration file.
+This configuration will be used in the event of a
+CPU profile is requested.
+Setting this will mean the `removeEnvironmentData` setting will have no effect for CPU profiles.